 Evidence technicians must exercise extreme caution to ensure the integrity of the evidence and the methods of collection.
-They help ensure that evidence is not thrown out by a judge because of shoddy collection or preservation work.

 Once evidence technicians transport the evidence back to the lab, they use forensic science to help tell the story of what transpired at the crime scene.
 Detectives use the test results and expert reports from evidence technicians to build their cases against alleged perpetrators.